Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/insert_deduplication.md

 `clickhouse-client --insert_deduplicate=0 ....`

-Disable insert_deduplicate by default for all queries
+How to disable insert_deduplicate by default for all queries:
 ```xml
 # cat /etc/clickhouse-server/users.d/insert_deduplicate.xml
 <?xml version="1.0"?>